MDSplus/Documentation/docs/reference/mdstcl.md

 * **Note**: The `add node` command can only be used when a tree is opened for edit.

 ### `add tag NODE_PATH TAG_NAME`
 Adds a tagname to a node.
-A tagname can be thought of as a shortcut for referencing a node in a tree.
-Using a tagname saves you from entering the full path location of the node.
+A tagname can be thought of as a shortcut for referencing a node in a tree, saving you from entering the full path location of the node.
 For example, if a node has a tagname of "ip" you could reference that node by using `\ip` or `\treename:ip`.
 * The tagname must be unique for a given tree.
 * Tagnames can be up to 23 characters in length and must consist of an alphabetic character followed by up to 22 alphanumeric or underscore characters.
 * **Note**: The `add tag` command can only be used when you have opened the tree using the `edit` command.